user-synax/Kivo/docs.md

 2. **Center chat** — the open conversation or channel.
 3. **Right panel** (XL desktop, DMs) — the other person’s profile.
 For groups and Spaces, a **settings drawer** can slide in from the right.

-**Mobile:** conversation list first.
-Open a chat to see messages.
-Use **Back** in the chat header to return to the list.
+**Mobile:** On a phone, Kivo shows a **bottom tab bar** with three sections — **Chats**, **Spaces**, and **Profile** — so navigation feels native.
+Open a chat to see messages; use **Back** in the chat header to return to the list.
 Group/Space settings open as a full-height drawer.
+Safe-area insets are handled on notched devices.

 **Collapse the sidebar:** use the panel icon in the sidebar header (desktop).
 Collapsed state is remembered.

-**Remember last chat:** the last selected conversation is restored after refresh.
+**Remember last chat & instant paint:** the last selected conversation is restored after refresh.
+Your conversations, Spaces, friends, and friend requests are cached in the browser (IndexedDB), so the list paints instantly while fresh data loads.

 ---